marcelomagario/marcelomagario/README.md

 # Hi! <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" height="30px"> I'm Marcelo Magario

+- 🌏 I'm Brazilian and I've been living in Australia for over 10 years - I'm a dual-citzen.
+- 🎓 I'm current studying Diploma in IT at TAFE Queensland, Australia.
+- 🎓 I graduated in Data Processing at Faculdade de Tecnologia de São Paulo (FATEC-SP), Brazil
 - 🌱 I’m currently learning Object-Oriented Programming in Python.
 - 👨🏻‍💻 My next goal is to learn Django.
-- 🎓 I'm current studying Diploma in IT at TAFE Queensland, Australia.
-- 🎓 I graduated in Data Processing at Faculdade de Tecnologia de São Paulo (FATEC-SP), Brazil
-- 🌏 I'm a dual-citzen (brazilian and australian).
-I've been living in Australia for over 10 years.
 - 🏄 I love surfing and traveling.
 - 🎯 2023 Goal: Get a job in back-end development as a Junior Developer, Trainee or Intern!
 <br>